-How To Spend Valentine’s Day 2017 in Prague – The Alternative Tour
+How To Spend Valentine’s Day in Prague 2017

 That day of the year is coming up… Hearts, roses and pink candies are flooding shops, tv commercials and billboards.
 Not your kind of thing?
 But you happen to find yourself in Prague and are looking for ways to spend the day aside from the masses?
 You want to make it a bit special for you and your boyfriend/girlfriend/best friend/that guy you met last night at Sir Toby’s bar?
 Good news everyone!
 We looked through everything what’s going on in the city and we decided to share a few of our very own favorites with you.
 This is will not be your average Valentine’s Day tour.
 It will not always be pretty, it might even get ugly.
 But it’s the same with love itself, isn’t it?
 So read on if you’re ready for the alternative ride.